What is norethisterone?

 When should I see my doctor?

-You should see your doctor if you wish to take period delay tablets, but have a condition or are taking any medication that cannot be used with norethisterone.
+You should see your doctor if you wish to take period delay tablets but have a medical condition, or if you are taking any medication that cannot be used with norethisterone.

 You should also see your doctor if: